icarus-sim/icarus/README.md

 [Lorenzo Saino](http://www.ee.ucl.ac.uk/~lsaino)

 ## Acknowledgments
-This work is funded by the EU-Japan initiative under European Commission FP7 grant agreement no. 608518 and NICT contract no. 167 ([the GreenICN project](http://www.greenicn.org/)).
+This work was funded by the EU-Japan initiative under European Commission FP7 grant agreement no. 608518 and NICT contract no. 167 ([the GreenICN project](http://www.greenicn.org/)).